balanceiskey/js-tutorship/lesson_002.md

 ### `var`

-Remember, JavaScript has special words reserved by the language called [keywords]. `var` is one of those keywords and we use it to ‘declare’ a variable.
+Remember, JavaScript has special words reserved by the language called [keywords](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar). `var` is one of those keywords and we use it to ‘declare’ a variable.

 ### `x`